brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-10.md

 When they all reappeared Mandalari knew something was wrong.
-They were not in their intended drop zone, but what looked like a long lake or wide river surrounded by a large park*.
+They were not in their intended drop zone, but what looked like a long lake or wide river surrounded by a large park\[^120-5].
 In the distance, he could identify several distinctive pieces of London's modern muggle architecture, but he did not recognize his location or its position in relation to wizarding London.
 He turned to shout orders to his men-